Employability and progression opportunities

 Leadership Workshop and Careers Seminars

 GPISH aims to train graduates for pursuing leadership positions and runs enrichment activities including a Leadership Workshop and series of Careers Seminars.
-Interviews for internships following successful completion of all three years of the programme also form part of these, and appropriately qualified students will be offered short-term internship opportunities.
+Interviews for internships following successful completion of the programme also form part of these, and appropriately qualified students will be offered short-term internship opportunities.

 Ismaili Tariqah and Religious Education Boards (ITREBs) may sponsor some students to undertake GPISH.
 Sponsored students will be offered the GPISH Extension Programme, which aims to help them acquire specific knowledge, analytical tools and skills to contribute more effectively to the needs of ITREB; they will select their topic of field research and third-year Master’s degree in consultation with their sponsoring ITREBs.
 Following the successful completion of GPISH, the Extension Programme will involve a three-month residential module which builds on the GPISH curriculum, followed by a nine-month paid professional internship at sponsoring ITREBs, which will include a field assignment.
 They will return to the IIS for a two-week residential programme to consolidate their learning and field experience.
 Having completed the internship, sponsored graduates will be offered a range of continuing professional development opportunities by ITREB and the IIS to enable them to keep abreast of the emerging scholarship in their fields and to develop their competencies.
 GPISH students who opt for ITREB sponsorship and the Extension Programme will be committed to working with ITREBs for at least three years after the successful completion of the GPISH Extension Programme.